 Facial (seventh nerve) palsy can occur in patient’s from a congenital or acquired reason.
 Most commonly Bells palsy causes difficulty with the muscles of the face.
 The upper facial upper muscles affect the eye through the actions of the eyelids.

 The main problems for patient’s are;

 Depending on your particular difficulty the issues can be addressed surgically as day surgery or with non-surgical options.

-Dr Ghabrial specialises in orbital disease.
+A/Prof Ghabrial specialises in orbital disease.
 This includes fractures of the orbit where the patient may suffer double vision.
 Repair can be undertaken by delicate surgery, usually performed under general anesthesia.

-Orbital tumors are another area of interest of Dr Ghabrial’s.
+Orbital tumors are another area of interest of A/Prof Ghabrial’s.
 Extensive research has been performed and the best way to remove these tumors is usually approached through hidden crease incisions.
 Once the area has been addressed the lesion is usually sent for pathology and determined to be benign or malignant.
 The options are discussed with the patient at that stage.

 Ptosis is the medical term for drooping of the eyelid.
 It may affect one eye or both eyes.
 Ptosis can be due to a multitude of causes but is most likely simply due to laxity of the muscle complex of the upper eyelid; this occurs primarily with age.
 Some patient’s are born with ptosis and these patient’s are a different subset as they require different surgery usually while they are children.

 Ptosis surgery is quite straightforward but can be a little unpredictable.
 The procedure is performed under sedation as day surgery.
 There is a skin crease incision to allow minimal scaring.
 The muscle is then identified through this incision and the lid is raised with stitches to the muscle.
 This procedure is very effective but occasionally follow-up procedures may be required to balance the eyes if the height is not as predicted during the operation.